Gui1111RIbeiro/Self_Driving_Car/README.md

 # ▶ Run the Project

-- `To execute the programm, just open the index.html with a brownser:`
+- `To execute the programm, just open the index.html with a browser`

 # 👨‍💻 Authors